jonathanjr3/surveysparrow-ios-sdk-spm/README.md

 # Survey Sparrow iOS SDK

+This is a swift package port of [surveysparrow-ios-sdk](https://github.com/surveysparrow/surveysparrow-ios-sdk)

 [SurveySparrow](https://surveysparrow.com) iOS SDK enables you to collect feedback from your mobile app.
 Embed the Classic, Chat & NPS surveys in your iOS application seamlessly with few lines of code.

 > Mobile SDK share channel is only available from SurveySparrow **Premium** plan onwards.